semaphoreci/docs/docs/docs/using-semaphore/jobs.md

       jobs:
         - name: 'Job #1'
           commands:
-            - 'echo "hello, world!"'
+            - echo "hello, world!"'
+            - echo "add as many commands as you like"
 ```

 </TabItem>
 </Tabs>

-Semaphore automatically starts the job.
-Open the job to follow the progress and view the log.
+Semaphore automatically starts the job when the file is saved.
+Click the running job to follow the progress and view its log.

 ![Job log](./img/job-log.jpg)